bcaccinolo/game_of_life_ex/README.md

 - ✅create the agent keeping the state from (1,1) it returns a matrix 3x3, the environment
 - ✅the Agent can update the board state.
 This should be useless normaly.
+- 🔥randomly generate a state
+- iterate over the state to generate

 # NOTES